nodesman/couchbase-mobile-portal/md-docs/_1x/guides/sync-gateway/database-offline.md

 Sync Gateway will take a database offline automatically if specific conditions occur.
 Specifically, if Sync Gateway detects that the DCP feed or TAP feed for a database has been lost, then Sync Gateway takes the database offline automatically, so that the problem can be investigated.
 When the cause is known and has been corrected, you can use an Admin REST API request to bring the database back onine.

+{% if site.version == '1.4' %}

-The exception to this behavior is when running with a [Sync Gateway Accelerator](https://developer.couchbase.com/documentation/mobile/current/guides/sync-gateway/accelerator.html) architecture, in which case the Sync Gateway will not open a DCP or TAP feed, and therefore not go into the offline state.
+The exception to this behavior is when running with a [Sync Gateway Accelerator](../accelerator.html) architecture, in which case the Sync Gateway will not open a DCP or TAP feed, and therefore not go into the offline state.

+{% endif %}

 ## Creating an offline database